This article originally appeared on VICE Australia.

 Video footage shows the wild parrots feverishly ripping into the poppies.
 Often the birds wait until the farmers cut the poppy pods to help them ripen, according to Earth.com, exposing latex that is rich in morphine and opium milk, while in other cases they simply cut the stalks of the plant themselves and make off with the whole pod in their clutches.

-Opium is big business in Madhya Pradesh, with 38,000 of the 44,000 hectares of India’s licensed poppy cultivation taking place between the state and neighbouring Rajasthan.
+Opium is big business in Madhya Pradesh, with 38,000 [147 square miles] of the 44,000 [170 square miles] hectares of India’s licensed poppy cultivation taking place between the state and neighboring Rajasthan.
 But Neemuch district isn’t the only place to be hit by waves of addicted parrots looking for their fix.
 Last year local media reported that the birds were raiding poppy farms in parts of Rajasthan, and in 2015 DNA India published an article about a similar problem in the districts of Chittorgarh and Pratapgarh.

 In the latter case it was reported that the parrots were obviously becoming intoxicated from the poppies, often crashing into trees and branches or being found lying dazed in a nearby field after having indulged in the drug.
 Once the effects wore off the birds would fly away—only to return a short while later for yet another hit.